SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_heartrate2_maxm86161/README.md

 ## Summary ##

-This project shows the implementation of Bio-sensor driver using Maxm86161 from Maxim Integrated with BGM220 Explorer Kit based on I2C communication.
+This project shows the implementation of Bio-sensor driver using Maxm86161 from Maxim Integrated with the Silicon Labs platform based on I2C communication.

 Heart Rate 2 Click board™ is an add-on board based on MAXM86161 integrated optical module from Analog Devices (AD).
 It is a complete, integrated, optical data acquisition system, ideal for optical pulse-oximetry (SpO2) and heart-rate (HR) detection applications.
 It can be implemented in various wearable health-related devices, like optimized for in-ear applications, or miniature package for mobile applications.